-Let’s start by scaring the heck out of you.
-There's been a host of research on password security, made much easier by the huge number of database breaches in recent years.
-One of the widest-ranging research efforts was by Google, published mid-2017 in its “Data breaches, phishing, or malware?
+Let’s start by scaring you: There's been a host of research on password security, made much easier by the huge number of database breaches in recent years.
+One of the widest-ranging research efforts was by Google, published mid-2017 (opens in new tab) in its “Data breaches, phishing, or malware?
 Understanding the risks of stolen credentials” paper.

 Some sweet nuggets from that little cache include the fact that the researchers swept over 1.9 billion non-unique account usernames and password credentials.
 These were taken from a variety of leak sources, but mostly blackhat security forums.
 An insane 76 percent of these could be (or already were) easily converted to plain text (best practice is to hash and salt stored credentials).
 The researchers were able to reverse an impressive 36 percent of hashed passwords, using a suitable keyword attack.

 Credential leaks appear to happen regularly these days.
-The largest ever remains the initially hushed-up Yahoo leak, back in 2013, in which pretty much every Yahoo account ever was leaked, totaling 3 billion.
+The largest ever remains the initially hushed-up Yahoo leak, back in 2013, in which basically every single Yahoo account ever was leaked.
+Three billion in total.
 Adult Friend Finder topped 412 million, the 2017 Equifax breach hit 143 million Americans, while MySpace, Adobe, LinkedIn, Dropbox, LastFM, NexusMods, and many more have all had their leaks, each individually releasing millions of users’ details.

-These leaks show the basic issue with password reuse: If you are using the same password across all of your online accounts, it just takes a single leak to contain that password, and all your accounts are compromised.
+These leaks show the basic issue with password reuse: If you are using the same password across all of your online accounts, it just takes a single leak and all your accounts are compromised.

 Science save us!(opens in new tab)